24/7 Emergency Service — Call (817) 646-5612

 Then the motor.
 If the motor is running hot, cutting out under load, or drawing too much current, that is a motor issue.
 At that point the question becomes whether repair or replacement makes more sense.

 If the opener is under 10 years old and the motor is working, repair almost always costs less than replacement.
-A new logic board runs $80 to $120 in parts.
-A drive gear kit is $30 to $50.
-A full replacement unit, installed, runs $250 to $600 depending on the drive type and horsepower.
+A new logic board and a drive gear kit are both relatively inexpensive parts.
+A full replacement unit, installed, costs considerably more depending on the drive type and horsepower.

 If the opener is 15 years old and the motor is failing, replacement makes more sense.
 Older openers also lack safety features that are standard on current models, including better battery backup compatibility and rolling code technology that prevents remote cloning.
 We will tell you which direction makes sense before we start work.
 We do not push replacements on people with repairable units.